Carole Baskin Says She’s In Negotiations For TV Show, Book Deal As She Reflects On ‘Tiger King,’ ‘DWTS’ Fame

 She noted that all of her followers will have access to her “whole life story.”

-In her end of year update, Carole also reportedly reminded her followers that she recently competed on Dancing with the Stars, while her Tiger King enemies Joe Exotic and Doc Antle are immersed in legal woes regarding their alleged abuse of wildlife.
+In her end-of-year update, Carole also reminded her followers that she recently competed on Dancing with the Stars, while her Tiger King enemies Joe Exotic and Doc Antle are immersed in legal woes regarding their alleged abuse of wildlife.

 Carole, who was the second celebrity eliminated on the most recent season of the ABC ballroom competition, also boasted about her smartphone app “Big Cat Rescue VR Tiger Game” as well as a bobblehead, licensing deal with face mask manufacturers, and her success on the video greeting platform, Cameo.

-“I’m one of Cameo’s most prolific earners, having created more than 2,300 greetings with 400+ fabulous reviews,” she reportedly wrote.
+“I’m one of Cameo’s most prolific earners, having created more than 2,300 greetings with 400+ fabulous reviews,” she wrote.

-While she has Cameo clout, Carole is known as one of the most controversial participants in The Tiger King after the disappearance of her husband, Don Lewis, was addressed in the series.
+While she has Cameo clout, Carole is known as one of the most controversial participants in Tiger King after the disappearance of her husband, Don Lewis, was addressed in the series.
 Lewis has been missing since 1997 and was presumed dead five years later.
 Carole remarried in 2004.